Deuring's mass formula of a Mumford family: Corestriction of a quaternion division algebra and an integral model of a Mumford family

 where

-By the theory of canonical model (see e.g. \cite{Mi1}), $M_K:=Sh_{K}(G,X)$ is naturally defined over the reflex field of $(G,X)$, that is $\tau(F)\subset \C$ in this current case (see Example 12.4 (d) \cite{Mi2}).
+By the theory of canonical model, $M_K:=Sh_{K}(G,X)$ is naturally defined over the reflex field of $(G,X)$, that is $\tau(F)\subset \C$ in this current case.
 It is not difficult to show that $M_K$ is proper over $F$.\\

-Now let $p$ be a rational prime satisfying the following assumption: \begin{assumption} $p$ is an odd prime and does not divide the discriminants of $F$ and $D$. \end{assumption} Let $\sO:=\sO_F$ be the ring of algebraic integers, and